ShaneJansen/ArduinoEsp8266Helper/README.md

 ### Overview ###

-This is a helper class for interacting with an ESP8266 via an Arduino
+This is a helper class for interacting with an ESP8266 via an Arduino.